Montserrat flight operations stabilised as avgas returns to Antigua

 A joint statement from Governor Sarah Tucker and Premier Joseph E Farrell on 9 August confirmed that the aviation fuel is available again.

-“We are pleased to confirm that Avgas is now available in Antigua, with thanks to everyone who worked collectively to resolve the issue and to manage the challenges it presented,” it read.
+“We are pleased to confirm that avgas is now available in Antigua, with thanks to everyone who worked collectively to resolve the issue and to manage the challenges it presented,” it read.

 “Our thanks to the management team at the Antigua airport for their help and commitment to ensure there is a revised process to avoid further shortages of fuel in the future.”

-VC Bird International Airport exhausted its supply of Avgas on July 22 resulting in significant complications for both airlines.
+VC Bird International Airport exhausted its supply of avgas on July 22 resulting in significant complications for both airlines.

 Fly Montserrat continued to operate as close to its usual schedule as possible, refuelling with Avgas during regular trips to Nevis and Guadeloupe.